MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/README.md

 *	There is a GitHub repository for the course AZ-120, Planning and Administering Microsoft Azure for SAP Workloads.

-*	Within each repository there are lab guides in PDF format.
-If appropriate, there are accompanying zipped files with any additional files that are needed to complete the lab.
-Not every course has a zipped file.

 *	For each delivery, trainers should download the latest files from GitHub.
 Trainers should also check the Issues tab to see if other MCTs have reported any errors.

 *	Lab timing estimates are provided but trainers should check to ensure this is accurate based on the audience.